Taki Taki: Live performances

 Ozuna and Cardi B performed the song together live for the first time at the Dominican Republic's Electric Paradise Festival on 22 December 2018.
 Ozuna also performed the song at the 2019 Premios Lo Nuestro.
-On 15 March 2019, Ozuna performed the song in a medley alongside "Baila Baila Baila" on The Tonight Show Starring Jimmy Fallon.
-DJ Snake, Ozuna, Cardi B and Selena Gomez performed the song at Coachella Valley Music and Arts Festival in 2019.
-Ozuna performed the song at the Celebrating America Inauguration Special in 2021.
+On 15 March 2019, he performed the song as part of a medley with "Baila Baila Baila" on The Tonight Show Starring Jimmy Fallon.
+The only time in which all four artists—DJ Snake, Ozuna, Cardi B and Selena Gomez—took to the stage together was during DJ Snake's set at the 2019 Coachella Valley Music and Arts Festival in Indio, California, much to the audience’s excitement.
+Ozuna featured the song during his headlining set and livestreamed performance at the Viña Del Mar International Song Festival, in Valparaíso, Chile, on 28 February 2020.
+He also performed the song during the Celebrating America inauguration special in 2021.